 How many calories a 19-year-old should eat daily depends on size, goals, activity level and gender.
 Active males looking to build muscle need a lot more calories than petite women who are primarily sedentary.
-If you can't meet with a dietitian to figure out your personal needs, use an equation that factors in your weight, height and goals.
+If you can't meet with a dietitian to figure out your personal needs, use an equation that factors in your weight, height and goals on an online calorie counter.
 Any caloric calculation is simply a guideline from which to establish a healthy eating pattern for life.

 Average Calorie Needs for a 19-Year-Old

 Average calorie needs for a 19-year-old give you an idea of what you should consume, but not everyone fits the "average" mold.
 The USDA Dietary Guidelines for Americans define the average male as 5 feet, 10 inches, weighing 154 pounds and the average woman as 5 feet, 4 inches tall, weighing 126 pounds.